aitorhh/boolipy/README.md

 # boolipy

 Scrapy service to access Booli api.
 To be able to use the service you need to [request access to the API](https://www.booli.se/api/key).

+## DISCLAIMER

+This repository contains unofficial code.
+The author has nothing to do with Booli.

 ## Booli API